konflux-ci/kite/README.md

 # Kite :kite:

+# STOP :stop_sign:

+There is a new repository for this project: https://github.com/Issues-Dashboard/kite

 ![Go CI Checks](https://github.com/konflux-ci/kite/actions/workflows/go-ci-checks.yaml/badge.svg)

 :construction: **Proof of Concept** - APIs and core functionality may change.
 See [Status](#status) below.